Trams in Barcelona: Accidents

-Current situation
+Current network

 Tramvia Blau

 The Tramvia Blau is a 1.3 km long heritage streetcar line serving a hilly area of the Sarrià-Sant Gervasi district.
 It links the Avinguda Tibidabo terminus of Barcelona Metro line L7 with the lower station of the Funicular del Tibidabo, thus providing part of a through link from the city centre to Tibidabo.
+It has been closed for reconstruction since spring 2018, with no known date scheduled for reopening.

 Tramvia Blau is operated by Transports Metropolitans de Barcelona (TMB), albeit not part of Autoritat del Transport Metropolità (ATM) and therefore not fare-integrated with the other public transportation networks of the metropolitan area; ticketing is paid cash only to the tram operators.
-The line is operated with a fleet of seven tram cars dating from between 1901 and 1906.
+The line is operated with a fleet of seven tram cars dating from 1901 to 1906.

 Trambaix

 The Trambaix is a light rail (tram) system connecting the Baix Llobregat area with the city of Barcelona.
 It includes three routes (T1, T2 and T3), which have an inner terminus at Plaça Francesc Macià, to the west of the city centre, and extend west, passing L'Hospitalet de Llobregat, Esplugues de Llobregat, Cornellà de Llobregat, Sant Joan Despí, Sant Just Desvern and Consell Comarcal in Sant Feliu de Llobregat.

 The Trambaix is operated by the TramMet company and is part of the ATM network and is fare-integrated with the other public transportation networks of the metropolitan area.
 The line uses a fleet of Alstom Citadis trams.